Virtio Network Device

 Tap Device and Bridge Device

-The implementation of the Virtio network device is based on two virtual devices provided by the Linux kernel: Tap device and bridge device.
+The implementation of Virtio network devices is based on two types of virtual devices provided by the Linux kernel: Tap devices and bridge devices.

-A Tap device is an Ethernet device implemented in software by the Linux kernel, and Ethernet frames can be simulated by reading and writing to the Tap device in user space.
+A Tap device is an Ethernet device implemented in software by the Linux kernel.
+Reading and writing to the Tap device in user space can simulate the reception and transmission of Ethernet frames.
 Specifically, when a process or kernel performs a write operation on the Tap device, it is equivalent to sending a packet to the Tap device.
-When a read operation is performed on the Tap device, it is equivalent to receiving a packet from the Tap device.
-Thus, by performing read and write operations on the Tap device, packet transfer between the kernel and the process can be achieved.
+Performing a read operation on the Tap device is equivalent to receiving a packet from the Tap device.
+Thus, by reading and writing to the Tap device, packet transfer between the kernel and the process can be achieved.

 A bridge device is a virtual device provided by the Linux kernel that functions similarly to a switch.
-When other network devices are connected to the bridge device, those devices become ports of the bridge device, and the bridge device takes over the packet sending and receiving process of all devices.
-When other devices receive packets, they are sent directly to the bridge device, which forwards them to other ports based on the MAC address.
+When other network devices are connected to a bridge device, those devices become ports of the bridge device, which takes over the packet sending and receiving process of all devices.
+When other devices receive packets, they are sent directly to the bridge device, which forwards them to other ports based on MAC addresses.
 Therefore, all devices connected to the bridge can communicate with each other.

 The command to create a bridge device is: brctl addbr br0.
 The command to connect the physical network card eth0 to br0 is: brctl addif br0 eth0.
 The command to connect the tap0 device to br0 is: brctl addif br0 tap0.

-Before the Virtio network device starts, Root Linux needs to create and start the tap device and bridge device in advance from the command line, and connect the tap device and the physical network card on Root Linux to the bridge device respectively.
-Each Virtio network device needs to connect to a tap device, ultimately forming a network topology diagram as shown below.
-In this way, the Virtio network device can transmit packets to the external network by reading and writing to the tap device.
+Before the Virtio network device starts, Root Linux needs to create and start the tap device and bridge device in advance through the command line, and connect the tap device and Root Linux's physical network card to the bridge device, respectively.
+Each Virtio network device needs to connect to a tap device, ultimately forming a network topology as shown in the following diagram.
+In this way, the Virtio network device can transmit packets with the external network by reading and writing to the tap device.

 hvisor-virtio-net